AndreuJove/ansible_docker_flask/README.md

 $ cd ansible_docker_flask
 ```

+10. Change the path for `private_key_file` in file `ansible.cfg` for your path to the rsa key.

-10. Run the playbook using the deploy.yml:
+11. Run the playbook using the deploy.yml:

 ```console
 $ ansible-playbook deploy.yml -i ./hosts.yml